patrox/hystrix-reset-poc/README.md

 hystrix-hystrix_reset_poc-1 prio=10 ... waiting on condition ...
 ```

-The example was heavily inspired by the description of this issue under the following URL:
+The example was heavily inspired by a description of this issue under the following URL:

 https://github.com/Netflix/Hystrix/issues/102